msramalho/feup-comp/README.md

 ## Pros
 * Felxible architecture that can be extended, in any of the following ways:
-    * Inclusion of more static Patterns
+    * Inclusion of more _static patterns_
-    * Use of more information from each Pattern Worker
+    * Use of more information from each _pattern worker_
     * Implementation of new operations on the results of a Pattern, i.e. quartiles, skewness, kurtosis, ...
 * Off-the-shelf implementation of many patterns, that serve as examples for expansion to other patterns
 * Pattern Report is fetcheable from any node in the AST, as it is done recursively
 * Ability to use template matching patterns, that is generaly more accessible for users
 * Ability yo use Spoon-based pattern matching functionality for users that want more flexibility
 * Configurations file is both expandable and shareable, it can also be shared between users so as to guarantee the same execution environment
+* Debug mode for simple troubleshooting

 ## Cons
-*
+* The dynamic patterns have some limitations, namely
+* The use of a parallel Spoon fork implies we are using a stale version (at least until it is merged) and ought to update our dependencies once it integrates Spoon

 ## Completed tasks